-Employees must present written authorization from a certified or licensed medical practitioner to remain off of work beginning on the 3rd absence of related illness (i.e. migraines, mental health, etc.).
+Employees must present written authorization from a certified or licensed medical practitioner to remain off of work beginning on the 3rd absence of related illness (i.e., migraines, mental health, etc.).

-An employee returning from an extended illness related absence (more than 2 consecutive days) may be required to provide certified or licensed medical practitioners approval a physical examination or doctor's approval prior to returning to work.
+An employee returning from an extended illness related absence (more than 2 consecutive days) may be required to provide certified or licensed medical practitioners approval to return to work.

 After an employee has used all accumulated Sick Time, the employee may continue to take additional leave, however, any additional leave taken will be unpaid.
 If, for some reason, the employee uses all available Sick Time and is unable to complete service for that fiscal year or school year, the unearned Sick Time will be deducted from the last paycheck of the employee.
 For additional information please see Family and Medical Leave section.